opensafely-core/proxy/README.md

    Container Registry, where the docker images for running the study code are stored.

- * opencodelists-proxy.opensafely.org: this provides access to a single OpenCodelists API endpoint.

  * changelogs.opensafely.org: this allows us to use the do-release-upgrade tool to perform major OS upgrades.

 Whilst the last two are very simple, the first two requires some shenagins in order to proxy git http protocol and docker registry API v2.0 protocol.

 Of particular note is that ghcr.io issues 307 redirects for blob urls to a Fastly CDN url.
 Normally, this is pass back to the client, which fetchs the